-The Company leases a portion of its corporate headquarters at Pacific Oaks Plaza in Escondido, California to an entity 100% owned by the Company's Chairman and Chief Executive Officer and another related party.
-Total rents charged and paid by this affiliate was approximately \$36,000 and \$36,000 for the years ended December 31, 2017 and 2016, respectively.
+During the year ended December 31, 2018, the Company leased a portion of its previous corporate headquarters at Pacific Oaks Plaza in Escondido, California to an entity 100% owned by the Company's Chairman and Chief Executive Officer and another related party.
+Pacific Oaks Plaza was sold on December 27, 2018 and the Company leased the space from the buyer through February 2019.
+Total rents charged and paid by this affiliate was approximately \$36,000 for the years ended December 31, 2018 and 2017, respectively.
+The Company expects to continue this leasing arrangement in 2019 at its new office at Genesis Plaza in San Diego, California.